orris27/computer_science_notes/english/writing.md

     1. going on field trips is important
     + broaden their horizons
     + relax: recharge their batteries
+        1. 让步段(采用建议版本的让步段)
+        + It is true that students should spend2 most of their time at the classroom to acquire academic knowledge which benefit their future study.
+        + However, it does not mean that they have to be **isolated from the outside world** **all the time**.
+In fact, school should organize field trips **once or twice month**, so that students can benefit a lot from that.

     2. learning in a classroom is better

 ### 理由